Environmental volunteering in Costa Rica with wild animals

 So, for these baby sloths and other orphans, the only chance of life is the one they find in the animal refuge center.
-Free from a violent death, in tragic conditions of starvation or desiccation, a death full of agony.
+Free from violent death, in appalling conditions of starvation or desiccation, a death full of agony.

 Thanks to the work we carried out at NATUWA, together with the Volunteers, the Fire Department, the Public Force, and the National Ministry of the Environment and Energy (MINAE).
 We prevent these animals from suffering, and at the same time, we offer them the opportunity to return once again to their life in the trees.

 Each wildlife volunteer has a huge impact on the lives of the animals.
 Because, with your help We can guarantee quality of life to the animals through activities of environmental enrichment, proper feeding, surveillance and general care.
 Together, we can improve the lives of animals in captivity and focus our attention on our rehabilitation and release efforts.

 At NATUWA, we are all animal lovers.
 And we know for a fact that many wild animals require our help.
 But, without interfering with the interactions they have with their natural environment, their ecology.
 However, being an animal lover comes with a lot of responsibility and comminment.
 It is our responsibility to direct our love in a positive manner.
 Loving an animal does not mean hugging, touching, or showing “affection” to an animal, but rather having scientific knowledge of how to care for an animal in a way that will allow it to succeed in nature.